 In case you want to visit a Greek Island like Mykonos but have financial constraints or time constraints (or both) I’ve put together a post sharing how my boyfriend and I maximized our time together on the island.
-You can ultimately create a trip to Mykonos anyway you wish.
-It can be as extravagant or as cost effective as you’re willing to do it.
+You can ultimately create a trip to Mykonos in anyway you wish.
+It can be as extravagant or as cost-effective as you’re willing to do it.
 That’s up to you.
 I’m here to share what we did and what I observed.
 These suggestions are a combination of my own experiences and take-aways as well as recommendations that came from the locals in Greece!

 Super Paradise Beach is one of the best gay-friendly beaches on the island.
 We booked our trip last minute (the night before) and THOUGHT we got a room at Super Paradise Beach but it turned out that we got a hotel at Paradise Beach and they are NOT the same thing – despite having incredibly similar names!
 Who knew!